 - 18. The rationale for Bank support in Orissa's road sector is a logical extension of the Bank's current engagement in the state under the Orissa Socioeconomic Development Program (OSEDP), as well as the Bank's continued support to modernize India's road sector.
 The reforms implemented under the OSEDP have created substantial fiscal space for the state to undertake productive investments in social and infrastructure sectors.
-However, despite the improved fiscal space, Orissa has not been able to meet its own targets for increasing capital investment to 3 percent of GSDP, which is currently hovering around 2 percent of GSDP.
+However, despite the improved fiscal space, Orissa has not been able to meet its own targets for increasing capital investment to 3 percent of GSDP, which is currently hovering around two percent of GSDP.
 Thus, the proposed project will assist Orissa to meet the capital investment goals in a sector that is crucial for the state's overall economic growth and poverty reduction goals.
-In addition, the project would support the state government in implementing institutional and governance reforms in the road sector through the implementation of the ISAP and GAAP, thus enhancing the efficacy public sector expenditure in the road sector. - 19.
+In addition, the project would support the state government in implementing institutional and governance reforms in the road sector through the implementation of the ISAP and GAAP, thus enhancing the efficacy of public sector expenditure in the road sector. - 19.
 With respect to the road sector, the Bank has supported nine5 state-level road projects since 1998 and four national highway projects to support the NHDP.
 The state-level loans total about US\$2.7 billion and financed the widening and upgrading of about 7,000 km and maintenance of 11,000 km of state-managed roads.
-Under the NHDP, the Bank has financed the widening and upgrading of 1,525 km of the Golden Quadrilateral with about US\$2 billion investment.
+For the national highway network, the Bank has financed the widening and upgrading of 1,525 km of the NHDP under Phases I and II with about US\$2 billion investment since year 2000.
 With this vast engagement and experience in India's road sector, the Bank is well positioned to assist Orissa to bring India-wide and worldwide expertise and lessons to bear in modern road management and financing, safety enhancement, integrating social and environmental impact management in road development.